 What is a Call Center?

 As the name suggests, a “call center” operates over the phone, its major channel of communication.
 Call centers are made to deal with an enormous volume of calls simultaneously.
 Generally, call centers are used for services like technical sales and support and customer services.
-A call center can perform outbound calls, perform outbound calls but it can also act as a hybrid of the two.
-It is made flexible to ensure optimization of agent’s efficiency by blending their skills and roles.
+A call center can perform outbound and inbound calls and can also act as a hybrid of the two.
+It is flexible to ensure optimization of agent’s efficiency by blending their skills and roles.
 There are two main types of call centers:

 1. On-Premise Call Center: